 What factors can affect my credit limit application?

-Whether you’re applying for a new credit card or an increase in your existing card’s credit limit, know that the card provider in question will look at several factors before making a decision.
-Just about every credit card provider in Australia considers the following when it comes to making credit limit decisions:
+Whether you’re applying for a new credit card or want to increase in your existing card’s credit limit, the card provider will look at a range of factors to assess your application.
+This usually includes:

-How to use an online credit limit calculator
+What is an online credit card limit calculator?

-Online credit card limit calculators can, give you a vague idea of what your credit limit might look like.
+Online credit card limit calculators can give you some idea of what your credit limit might look like.
 Unfortunately, it’s difficult to determine exactly what your credit limit is and you can’t be entirely sure of how your credit card provider will calculate your limit.

 If you do end up using an online credit card limit calculator, bear in mind that the result should only work as an indication of what you can look forward to, and don’t expect your card provider to rely on similar parameters.
 At the end of the day, it’s your card provider who establishes exactly what your credit limit should be.